aharonhillel/nanotwitter/README.md

 ### 1.0 (5/3/19)

-- Implemented worker for tweeting and regenerating timelines
+- Implemented auto-scaling worker (EC2)for tweeting and regenerating timelines.
+Based on RabbitMQ service deployed on EC2.
 - Fixed bug on UI where tweet AJAX does not post
 - Fixed CI/CD pipeline for Codeship